Claus1/unigui-go/README.md

 Universal GUI and App Browser for Go

 ### Purpose ###
-Provide a programming technology that does not require front-end programming, for a server written in any language, for displaying on any device, in any resolution, without any tuning.
+Provide a smart programming technology that does not require front-end programming, for a server written in any language, for displaying on any device, in any resolution, without any tuning.

 ### Import ###
 ```